igor-macedo/igor-macedo/README.md

 - 👋 Hi, I’m @igor-macedo
-- 👀 I’m interested in  comprar carros
+- 👀 I’m interested in
 - 🌱 I’m currently learning programação
-- 💞️ I’m looking to collaborate on nada
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me

 <!---